prantlf/mandelbrot-set/README.md

 ![Mandelbrot Configuration Example](https://raw.githubusercontent.com/prantlf/mandelbrot-set/master/pictures/mandelbrot-form.png) ![Julia Configuration Example](https://raw.githubusercontent.com/prantlf/mandelbrot-set/master/pictures/julia-form.png)

-If you point the `for` attribute to the element with the graph, the form will be wired with it automaticall, so that changes of fiewld values will result in updating the graph.
+If you point the `for` attribute to the element with the graph, the form will be wired with it automatically, so that changes of field values will result in updating the graph.
 If you do not, you will be able to reuse the form for multiple graphs, but you will have to wire it to them manually:

 ```js
 addEventListener('DOMContentLoaded', function () {